notions11/mybots/README.md

 ### Change a random sensor weight
 Exact change as we have seen in the past where weight is changed

-## Credit
-Most if not all source code is taken from the ludobots subreddit: https://www.reddit.com/r/ludobots/

 ## 3D creature morphologies
 For this assignment, I initially created randomly generated creatures with a random # of body components from 3-5.
 These body components had randomly selected sizes from 0-1 (inclusive) for all three dimensions (x, y, and z).
 In addition, the joint axes were randomly chosen from a set of (0 0 1, 0 1 0, 1 0 0).
 These creatures evolved in a population size of 100 across 100 generations.
 Possible evolutions are below.